 He found that even a series of simple tasks increased in complexity to fill up the time allotted to it.
 As the length of time allocated to a task became shorter, the task became simpler and easier to solve.

 This concept goes hand in hand with the belief that you need to work hard rather than efficiently.
 That mentality is reflected in the fact that managers often reward workers for (butt in seat) hours rather than hours spent actually working or results produced.

 However, as negative as this rule sounds so far, you can flip it on its head to use it to your advantage.

 How To Use Parkinson’s Law To Your Advantage.

 Unfortunately, very few people will actually tell you to work less.
 Even fewer people will force you to work less.
 That means that if you’re going to implement Parkinson’s Law, you’re going to have to do it yourself.
 You’re going to have to apply artificial limitations to your work in order to do it more efficiently.
+When you do, you’ll find out that you can do a lot more in a lot less time (like starting a blog in 30 minutes or less).
 Here are a few tips for doing just that:

 - Work without your computer charger.
 Force yourself to get stuff done before your computer runs out of battery.

 - Use the Pomodoro technique.
 The Pomodoro technique helps you to systematically chop your tasks into chunks, and forces you to set a specific timetable for accomplishing them.
 For more details on how to implement the Pomodoro technique, check back for our full guide on this next week.